 In my spare time: Chauffeur to my 2 teens (love being a hockey and soccer Mom).
 Enjoy playing hockey

 Share, Choose Your Platform!

-Kyle has a belief that insurance is a tool when powerfully leveraged best ensures the vision of business leaders and families are realized.
+Kyle believes that insurance is a tool, when powerfully leveraged best ensures the vision of business leaders and families are realized.
 Kyle focuses on cyber risk transfer, group benefits, and corporate and individual life insurance solutions.